-It’s such a painless way to save and when you combine it with Receipt Pal and Receipt Hog (I’m up to $3 in each for about 2 weeks of receipts), it really adds up, especially if you just leave it in your account to cash out right before the Holidays.
+It’s such a painless way to save and it really adds up, especially if you just leave it in your account to cash out right before the Holidays.
 Wouldn’t an extra $200 or so be welcomed right before Christmas?

 If you coupon, this is a no-brainer.
 You can use the Ibotta app in addition to store sales, and coupons, so it’s one more way to get free or almost free products.

 Heads up: For a limited time, Ibotta is giving you a $10 bonus when you get your first rebate back!
 You can grab that here.